garden-io/garden/docs/guides/running-service-in-local-mode.md

   - name: node-service
     args: [ npm, start ]
     localMode:
+      ports:
-      localPort: 8090 # The port of the local app, will be used for port-forward setup.
+        - local: 8090 # The port of the local app, will be used for port-forward setup.
+          remote: 8080 # The port of the remote app, will be used for port-forward setup.
       # Starts the local app which will replace the target one in the k8s cluster.
       # Optional.
 If not specified, then the local app should be started manually.
       command: [ npm, run, serve ]